yugao-sde/resume/README.md

 This guide will help to set up the project on a new laptop.
 Follow these steps to get started:

 ## 0. Download Project(Simple Way) and Install VSCode
-Download the project locally, we dont cover Git version controll for now, just download the ZIP format project and unzip it -Locate the "Download ZIP" Option:
+Download the project locally, we dont cover Git version controll but use a eaiser way to get the project, in this Github repository page,
+- Locate the "Download ZIP" Option:
-On the main page of the repository, look for a button or link that says something like "Code" or has an icon representing download options.
+On the main page of the repository, look for a button like `Code` (highlighted green color) or has an icon representing download options.
 Click on this button to open a dropdown menu.
--Download the ZIP File:
+- Download the ZIP File:
-In the dropdown menu, you should find an option that says "Download ZIP" or similar.
+In the dropdown menu, you should find an option that says `Download ZIP` or similar.
 Click on this option.
 The ZIP file containing the repository's contents will start downloading to your computer.
 -Extract the ZIP File